 The relationship between the health indicators and wellbeing is complex.
 Two important examples are acute medical admissions and access to mental health care services.
 The overall relationship between increasing rates of acute medical admissions and the wellbeing of the Canterbury DHB population is unclear.
 While improved access to health care may support improved wellbeing, increased service utilisation may also represent a deterioration in the health and wellbeing status of the population.
 Acute medical admissions are likely to be amenable to addressing the wider factors that influence health and by the provision of good care in the community .
 Receiving care in the community that results in avoiding hospital admission is a positive outcome for most people.
 Lower admission rates are achieved through positive influences on the determinants of health or the provision of good community health care.

 The relationship between increased mental health service access and wellbeing is similarly complex.
 It is relatively common for a person to experience mental health problems at some time in their life, and timely and equitable access to health care services is important for good health and wellbeing.
-However, increased mental health service access may reflect an increase in mental health burden in the population, with the initial and ongoing impacts of the Canterbury earthquakes being an important factor in the picture in Canterbury.
+However, increased mental health service access may reflect an increase in mental health burden in the population, with the initial and ongoing impacts of events such as the Canterbury earthquakes and Christchurch mosque attacks of March 2019 being important factors in the picture in Canterbury.

 - Marmot M, Allen J, Bell R, Bloomer E, Goldblatt P (2012) WHO European review of social determinants of health and the health divide.
 Lancet 380: 1011-1029.